Reporting side effects to COVID-19 vaccines

 - Information for healthcare professionals on blood clotting following COVID-19 vaccination,

 - Myocarditis and pericarditis after COVID-19 vaccination: clinical management guidance for healthcare professionals,

 - Information for healthcare professionals on Guillain-Barré Syndrome (GBS) following COVID-19 vaccination

 - The MHRA (press release, 7th April 2021) – MHRA issues new advice, concluding a possible link between COVID-19 Vaccine AstraZeneca and extremely rare, unlikely to occur blood clots

 - Joint Committee on Vaccination and Immunisation (JCVI) – JCVI statement on use of the AstraZeneca COVID-19 vaccine: 7 April 2021

 Suspected side effects (adverse reactions) reported via the Yellow Card scheme

-Following publication of the Commission on Human Medicines’ COVID-19 Vaccine Surveillance Strategy, which describes the MHRA’s activities for proactive vigilance of COVID-19 vaccines, the MHRA are producing a weekly report covering adverse reactions to available COVID-19 vaccines.
+Following publication of the Commission on Human Medicines’ COVID-19 Vaccine Surveillance Strategy, which describes the MHRA’s activities for proactive vigilance of COVID-19 vaccines, the MHRA are producing a monthly report covering adverse reactions to available COVID-19 vaccines.

 Reporting defective vaccines